iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 This signed transaction payload must contain a digital signature that guarantees that the sender of the transaction is the owner of the address where those funds are stored at the moment.
 This is guaranteed through signing the transaction with the private key of that address.
 A public key, that is also part of this message will be used to validate the ownership over those funds.
 Read more about how private and public keys work together to establish this here:

 The next step will be that the client connects to a node in the IOTA network and asks this node for valid tips to include into the message.
-After the tips (2 - 8 previous alredy confirmed messages of the tangle) are known to the client, they can be included into the message and therefore create a refference path for this message in the Tangle.
+After the tips (1 - 8 previous already confirmed messages of the tangle) are known to the client, they can be included into the message and therefore create a refference path for this message in the Tangle.
 Finaly now the client submits this message (that includes the transaction payload) for validation and processing to the node.

 ## Nodes